romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 There are almost always several possible paths to reach the same goal.

-Taking a step back could also let the reviewer discover new paths.
+Taking a step back could also allow the reviewer to discover new paths.
 The review is not one-sided.

-### It's tool late to challenge architectural or design choices
+### It's too late to challenge architectural or design choices

 > Why don't we create the concept of "credit" in our codebase to deal with discounts?

 > Should we use Redis instead of PostgreSQL for this feature?

-While valid points, this kind of questions, challenging the whole implementation strategy of a new feature during a code review, are often a symptom of poor technical specifications or lack of communication.
+While these are valid points, this kind of questions, challenging the whole implementation strategy of a new feature during a code review, are often a symptom of poor technical specifications or lack of communication.

-Having dedicated instances with its team to come up with implementation strategies before writing a single line of code will avoid such frustrating situations.
+Having short meetings with one's team to come up with implementation strategies before writing a single line of code will avoid such frustrating situations.

 ### Highlighting best practices

 Code reviews feedback is not always negative.
-It is also a great way to give positive feedback to teammates or express gratitude when leaning something new when reading someone else code.
+It is also a great way to give positive feedback to teammates or express gratitude when leaning something new when reading someone else's code.

 > ❤️ the way you handled the corner case for users with temporary passwords, very clever :)